speedcontrol/nodecg-speedcontrol/READMES/OverlayStructure.md

 </div>
 ```
 And you'll be able to locate `.playerContainer` in the `common.css` file.
 So in every overlay you want a player panel
 in you should paste above code.
-If you want to playerpanels just paste the code twice between <body> and </body>
+If you want two playerpanels just paste the code twice between "<div id="window-container">" and the corresponding "</div>"

 ### speedcontrol.js